This is a basic overview of our farm operations and job requirements.

 Employees will work from March or April into October or possibly November.
 Hours will change as the season progresses.

-March: In mid-March we plant our first planting of lettuce, spinach, braising mix, peas etc. at the farm.
+March: In mid-March we plant our first planting of lettuce, spinach, braising mix, peas, etc. at the farm.
 Hoophouse production at our 63rd Street location will be in full swing and some crew members will be involved in planting small fruits and other crops at that farm.
-Others will also have the opportunity to go to a greenhouse to begin seeding our trays for all the summer crops.
+Others will also have the opportunity to begin seeding our trays for all the summer crops.
 We do not have many employees in March, and usually give these hours to returning staff.

-April: The Saturday farmers’ market starts at the beginning of April, and we start working regular hours depending on weather and how much there is to do.
-We begin the season with 10-15 workers in early April.
+April: We start working regular hours depending on weather and how much there is to do.
+We begin the season with about 10 workers in early April.
 The challenge of April is to plant many crops while taking care of all the emerging seedlings.
 April is a light harvest month which allows us to focus on planting and weeding.

 The middle of May is the start of the extremely busy and important planting season.
 All of the summer crops need to be planted between May 15th and June 10th.
 This means harvesting several times a week while planting in every spare moment, sometimes until late in the evening.
 Five acres of pumpkins and thousands of vegetable transplants need to be put in the ground during this time.
 More than ten acres need to be transformed from bare soil to irrigated, growing plants in 25 days.